slizarazo21/didactic_code/README.md

 ### 2. **r_markdown**
    - **Multiple_Job_Submission.rmd**
 This R Markdown file will help you process multiple files simultaneously in an HPC system.
 If you have n number of sequencing experiments with raw data (fastq) and want to process them all simultaneously, this code is for you!
+- **SQL_101.Rmd**
+This R Markdown will walk you through a basic SELECTION query using SQL databases.
+It also teaches you how to create your own database and add files to it for further manipulation.